 - Tacofino Taco Bar: A unique take on Mexican favourites in a modern room.

-- Whether you’re a wine lover, cocktail hound or beer fan, you’ll never find yourself thirsty in Vancouver!
+- You’ll never find yourself thirsty in Vancouver!
 British Columbia produces its own wine, and you’ll find it on the menu at most local restaurants.
 The city also boasts a thriving craft brewing scene–Railtown’s The Belgard Kitchen and both Mount Pleasant’s Main Street Brewing and Big Rock Urban Brewery are all great places to sample the local wares.
 Restaurants and cocktail bars such as Juniper, The Union and Prohibition often use spirits from Vancouver’s own distilleries, putting a local twist on your G&T, gimlet or greyhound.

 - If you’re interested in exploring the culinary scene outside of the bar or restaurant, consider signing up for a tour!
 Crawl the city’s beer scene with Vancouver Brewery Tours, take a tasty tour of a local neighbourhood on foot with Off the Eaten Track, or nibble your way through Granville Island Public Market with Vancouver Foodie Tours.

 - Vancouver’s farmers markets kick off in May for the summer season – a great place to get a taste of the city and pick up souvenirs (check their site for dates and locations).
-And if raising a glass is your thing, check out BC Distilled (Apr 8), a celebration of the province’s best craft distilleries, the ale-loving Vancouver Craft Beer Week (May 26 – Jun 4), or Vancouver International Tequila Expo (late May).
+And if raising a glass is your thing, check out BC Distilled (Apr 14, 2018), the ale-loving Vancouver Craft Beer Week (May 25 – Jun 3, 2018), or Vancouver International Tequila Expo (May 28, 2018).

 There’s a lot of information to process here, but perhaps we missed something that’s close to your heart.
 In that case, check out Inside Vancouver – Tourism Vancouver’s blog dedicated to what’s going on the city and tips from locals.
 We’re looking forward to seeing you in our city soon, so follow us on social media for further trip inspiration or to ask a questions or two: